annotatorB/schubert_dances/README.md

 # Research questions and hypotheses

 * What recurring patterns and regularities make Schubert's dances so intuitively appealing and easy to grasp?
+Possible levels of investigation:
+  * rhythmic patterns
+  * melodic patterns
+  * harmonic makeup
+  * formal level
 * Are the different dance types musically distinguishable?
 Which features will a classifier use to distinguish the different dance types?
 Hypothetically, these features will include:
   * meter
   * melodic motives and shapes